danilastepanov/height.hidden.show.animation/README.md

-# Pure JS hidden/show animation
+# Pure JS height hidden/show animation

 There is a generic div .faq container.
 It has a .div with a .ask class and a .answer container with text.
 When you click on .ask, .answer opens and close with animation.